spotin/spotin/docs/explanations/about-dev-containers/index.md

 !!! quote

     The **Dev Containers** extension lets you use a Docker container as a full-featured development environment.

 This extension helps you to create and use development containers.
 Development containers create for you full-featured development environment.
 So you don't pollute your personal computer with dozen of framework and other software: you need only Visual Studio Code and Docker.

+## How and why do we use Dev Containers

+_TODO_

 ## Resources and alternatives